 We live very simply and keep costs low, trading what we would have paid in rent for the ability to live in many different places.
 We use our travel hacking skills to earn all our free international flights.

 More recently, we’ve helped out with events like World Domination Summit and Pioneer Nation, and helped launch a new kind of college called Wayfinding Academy – all in Portland, Oregon.
-Michelle also runs a side project called Blogging Abroad, which helps people living abroad “level up” their blogs for cross-cultural impact.
+Michelle also started a side project called Blogging Abroad, which helps people living abroad “level up” their blogs for cross-cultural impact.

 ^ Click to learn more ^